rockerritesh/safe-mcp/techniques/SAFE-T1707/README.md

 - A web app or MCP-connected portal uses a single access token with broad scope to manage multiple resources, chosen via request parameters (e.g., `project=foo`, `project=bar`).
 - One or more sensitive endpoints (like "switch active project", "set IAM policy", "connect MCP agent to resource X") are vulnerable to CSRF (missing anti-CSRF tokens, weak `SameSite` settings, or relying solely on cookies).

 In this situation, an attacker can use CSRF to cause the app to call the resource server with the victim's stored OAuth token, but target a different resource (for example, a project or dataset the victim has access to but did not intend to modify).
-This is lateral movement at the application/resource level: instead of moving between different services (SAFE-T1706), the attacker pivots between resources within the same service by relaying a token through CSRF-vulnerable endpoints and APIs.
+This is lateral movement at the application/resource level: instead of moving between different services (as in cross-service token replay attacks), the attacker pivots between resources within the same service by relaying a token through CSRF-vulnerable endpoints and APIs.

 The OAuth 2.0 authorization framework explicitly calls out CSRF as a threat: the spec notes that an attacker can cause the user-agent to follow a malicious URI to a trusting server using a valid session or authorization context.
 CSRF risks in OAuth deployments and real-world OpenID Connect implementations have been studied in depth and shown to be common when state and related protections are not properly implemented.